iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 ### Defaults

-Nodes use a type of instance based inheritance.
 Every subtype of DSNode has a private default instance, all other instances of any particular type are copies of the default instance.
 This is why you should never perform application logic unless your node is running (started or stable).

 If a DSNode subtype needs to have specific child nodes or values (most will), it should override the declareDefaults method.
 The method should:

 1. Call super.declareDefaults();
-2. Call DSNode.declareDefault(String name, DSIObject child) for each permanent (non-removable) child.
+2. Call DSNode.declareDefault(String name, DSIObject child) for each non-removable child.
 Do not add dynamic children in declareDefaults, because if they are removed, they will be re-added the next time the link is restarted.

 During node serialization (configuration database, not DSA interop), children that match their declared default are omitted.
 This has two benefits:

 1. Smaller node database means faster serialization / deserialization.
-2. Default values can be modified and all existing database will be automatically upgraded when next time updated class loaded.
+2. Default values can be modified and all existing database will be automatically upgraded the next time the updated class loaded.

 ### Node Lifecycle